 chrome://extensions/in your browser address bar and look for the extension under Chrome Apps on the Extensions page of your Chrome browser.

-Go to the VM instances page in GCP Console.
+Go to the VM instances page in Cloud Console.

 Click the RDP button next to the instance that you want to connect to.
 A new browser window opens with the Chrome RDP for Google Compute Engine extension.